-Turkey meat contains slightly fewer vitamins overall, but it is richer in most B complex vitamins - vitamins B3, B5, B6, B9 or folate and B12.
+Turkey meat is richer in most B complex vitamins - B3, B5, B6, B9 or folate and B12.
 However, this doesn’t apply to vitamin B2 and especially vitamin B1, which are higher in pork.
 Turkey is also richer in vitamins A and D.

-Pork is three times richer in fat-soluble vitamin D and vitamin E, but contains less vitamin A, compared to turkey meat.
+Pork is three times richer in fat-soluble vitamin D and vitamin E but contains less vitamin A than turkey meat.

 These foods contain similar amounts of minerals.

 Pork is significantly higher in potassium, as well as calcium, and phosphorus compared to turkey meat.

 Turkey meat is richer in iron and copper.
-Turkey is also higher in sodium.
+Turkey also has a high level of sodium.

 Both of these meats contain almost equal amounts of magnesium and zinc.

 Both turkey meat and pork contain no carbohydrates, so their glycemic index is considered to be 0.
 To read more about the glycemic index of foods with no carbohydrates, you can visit this page.

 The pH value of a food is a direct function of the free hydrogen ions present in that food.
-Acids present in foods release these hydrogen ions, which give acid foods their distinct sour flavour.
+Food acids release hydrogen ions, giving acidic foods their distinct sour flavor.

 Thus, the pH may be defined as a measure of free acidity.
 More precisely, pH is defined as the negative log of the hydrogen ion concentration (3).

 Weight Loss & Diets

-Meat is a good source of protein, vitamins and minerals in your diet.
-However, if you currently eat more than 90g (cooked weight) of red and processed meat a day, the Department of Health advises that you cut down to 70g (4).
+Meat is a good source of protein, vitamins, and minerals in your diet.
+However, if you currently eat more than 90g (cooked weight) of red and processed meat a day, the Department of Health advises that you cut it down to 70g (4).

-Turkey meat and pork are high calorie foods.
-Pork contains 53 more calories per every hundred grams serving compared to turkey meat.
+Turkey meat and pork are high-calorie foods.
+Pork provides 53 more calories per every hundred grams serving than turkey meat.

-For a low calorie and a low fats diet, turkey meat is more preferable.
-Both pork and turkey contain no notable amount of carbohydrates and fit well into a low carb diet.
+For a low-calorie and low-fat diet, turkey meat is a better choice.
+Both pork and turkey contain no notable amount of carbohydrates and fit well into a low-carb diet.